mohammedowais2492/covey.town/DESIGN.md

 #### Backend Changes
-- The backend functionality is implemented by extending the socket library to include the option to listening for incoming chat messages from the client.
+- The backend functionality is implemented by extending the socket library to include the option to listen for incoming chat messages from the client.
 This is done by extending the `townSubscriptionHandler`.
 - We also added a new method to update messages to each of the player in the room using the `Listener pattern`.
 This is done in `CoveyTownController.ts`
 - We further extended the `CoveyTownListener` interface to include `onPlayerChatted()` which sends back the message payload back to the client.
 - At a high level, the way we differentiate the groupChat vs privateChat is by chosing to include a reciever in the message payload or not.